 4. UK and local taxes

 Comply with UK VAT rules

-- If you are exporting outside the EU, you must keep numbered invoices and records giving details.
+- You must keep numbered invoices and records giving details.

 Find out about the local import taxes

 - Import taxes can include customs duty, excise duty (for products like alcohol), and some form of sales or value added tax.
 The rate of duty you pay will be set by the destination country.